benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 ben@mathews2000.com
 ben.mathews@vivint.com

-I play with the latest CNCF toys.
+A software engineer that loves to play with the latest CNCF toys.

 ---